 Guidance on the non-statutory clearance service offered by HM Revenue and Customs (HMRC) for all customers and their advisers.

-Before using HMRC’s clearance service you should have first:
+Before using HM Revenue and Customs (HMRC) clearance service you should have first:

-- checked that your transaction is not covered by a more appropriate clearance or approval route
+- checked that your transaction isn’t covered by a more appropriate clearance or approval route

 - considered HMRC’s guidance to see if this answers your question

 Further guidance is available on all clearance and approval routes.

 When HMRC will provide advice under this service

 You can ask HMRC for further guidance or advice if you:

 - have fully considered the relevant guidance and/or contacted the relevant helpline